rust-lang/rust/doc/tutorial-tasks.md

 }
 ~~~~

-In Rust, there is nothing special about creating tasks - the language
+In Rust, there is nothing special about creating tasks: a task is not a
-itself doesn't know what a 'task' is.
-Instead, Rust provides in the
+concept that appears in the language semantics.
+Instead, Rust's type system
-type system all the tools necessary to implement safe concurrency,
+provides all the tools necessary to implement safe concurrency: particularly,
-_owned types_ in particular, and leaves the dirty work up to the
+_owned types_.
+The language leaves the implementation details to the core
-core library.
+library.

 The `spawn` function has a very simple type signature: `fn spawn(f:
 ~fn())`.
 Because it accepts only owned closures, and owned closures
-contained only owned data, `spawn` can safely move the entire closure
+contain only owned data, `spawn` can safely move the entire closure
 and all its associated state into an entirely different task for
 execution.
-Like any closure, the function passed to spawn may capture
+Like any closure, the function passed to `spawn` may capture
 an environment that it carries across tasks.

 ~~~